oleksandrbyk/blog/content/blog/2019-04-18-april-19-dvc-heartbeat.md

    We’ll add docs and all the official stuff for it in the not-so-distant future.

-### [Can I still track the linkage between data and model without using `dvc run`](https://discordapp.com/channels/485586884165107732/485586884165107734/555750217522216990) and a graph of tasks?
+### Q: [Can I still track the linkage between data and model without using `dvc run`](https://discordapp.com/channels/485586884165107732/485586884165107734/555750217522216990) and a graph of tasks?
 Basically what would like extremely minimal DVC invasion into my GIT repo for an existing machine learning application?

 There are two options: